- About Us

 My current research centers on the intersection of literacy and childhoods.
 The latter is a relatively new interdisciplinary field which focuses on both how societies conceive of and arrange for “childhoods” and, also, on how children themselves act as agents in the construction of their own childhoods.
 I have examined institutional expectations of the proper child prepared for and learning written language (through a study of what is considered “basic” and, also, “appropriate” in content) and children’s expectations for each others’ use of written language.
 The children’s actions involve use of place-based resources (like environmental print on frequented neighborhood sites) and appealing and shared knowledge based on media (e.g., movies, television, radio).
 Briefly, then, the work, composed of two interrelated projects in different sites, entails a study of the ideological foundation of “basics” curricula (i.e., ideologies of language and of appropriate childhoods), their classroom enactments, and their interpretation by young, marginalized children (i.e., marginalized in the institution and society by class, race, and language).

-- Dyson, A. Haas.
-(2012).
+- Dyson, Anne (2012).
 Relations between oral language and literacy.
-In C. Chapelle (Ed.), The encyclopedia of applied linguistics.
-Indianapolis: Wiley-Blackwell.
+The encyclopedia of applied linguistics.
+Wiley-Blackwell: Indianapolis, IN.

-- Dyson, A. H. (2007).
+- Dyson, Anne (2007).
 School literacy and the development of a child culture: Written remnants of the "gusto of life."
-In D. Thiessen & A. Cook-Sather (Eds.), International handbook of student experiences in elementary and secondary school.
-Dordrecht, The Netherlands: Kluwer.
+International handbook of student experiences in elementary and secondary school.
+Kluwer: Dordrecht, The Netherlands.

-- Dyson, A. Haas, & Genishi, C. (2005).
+- Dyson, Anne, Genishi, C. (2005).
 On the case: Approaches to language and literacy research (A National Conference on Research in Language and Literacy Volume).
-New York: Teachers College Press.
+Teachers College Press: New York.